Merethin/Latte/README.md

 - Update Auth (default: J) - update the chk and localid values needed to make requests (implemented). if certain actions aren't working for no reason, you probably need to do this.
 - Endorse (default: S) - endorse a nation (implemented).
 - Unendorse (default: L) - withdraw endorsement from a nation (implemented).
-- Join WA (default: R) - confirm WA application from either the join_WA page (implemented) or Latte's internal WA application storage, aka "quiver" (not implemented), and copy the nation link to clipboard (implemented).
+- Join WA (default: R) - confirm WA application from either the join_WA page (implemented) or Latte's internal WA application storage, aka "quiver" (implemented), and copy the nation link to clipboard (implemented).
 - Move (default: F) - move to the current region (implemented).
 - Move to Jump Point (default: B) - move to the jump point (implemented), which can be configured in the Settings page above.
 - Apply to WA (default: H) - apply to join the world assembly (implemented).